wp-plugins/mailchimp-for-wp/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.1 - July 29, 2014 =

+**Fixes**

+- Some fields lost its value when a form error occured

+**Improvements**

+- Minified all CSS and JS files
+- Required MailChimp fields are now validated server side as well.
+- Birthday and address fields are now automatically formatted in the correct format
+- Improved code, memory usage and class documentation

+**Additions**

+- Brazilian translations, thanks to [Felipe Scuissiatto of Evonline](http://www.evonline.com.br/)
+- `mc4wp_form_messages` filter to register custom error messages
+- `mc4wp_form_message_position` filter to set position of error messages (before or after fields)
+- Option to set the text for when a required field is missing

 = 2.0.5 - July 21, 2014 =